azdavis/millet/README.md

 ## Naming

-"Millet" has the letters M and L in it, in that order.
+- "Millet" has the letters M and L in it, in that order.
 So does "Standard ML".

-Also:

 - Birds eat millet.
-- A bird named Polly Morphism is the mascot for [15-150][cmu150], Carnegie Mellon's introductory functional programming course.
-- 15-150 is taught in Standard ML.
+A bird named Polly Morphism is the mascot for [15-150][cmu150], Carnegie Mellon's introductory functional programming course, which is taught in Standard ML.

+## Logo

-Note also that Polly is featured in the logo, which was drawn by [Yixin He][yixin].
+The logo features Polly Morphism, wearing a 15-150 style T-shirt, writing SML on a Millet-branded laptop, encircled with millet.
+It was drawn by [Yixin He][yixin].

 ## License